PasinduSuraweera/README.test/README.md

 - **API economy**: Treating APIs as products

 Companies like Stripe, Twilio, and Shopify have built billion-dollar businesses on these foundations.

-### What Recruiters Should Notice

-1. **End-to-end thinking**: I don't just write code—I architect, document, test, and deploy complete systems

-2. **Open-source proficiency**: WSO2 is enterprise-grade, used by Fortune 500 companies.
-This isn't toy technology.

-3. **Initiative**: These projects were self-motivated, not assignments.
-I identified a knowledge gap and filled it.

-4. **Production mindset**: I think about security, scalability, observability, and operations—not just features.

-5. **Communication**: Clear documentation and this article show I can explain complex topics—essential for senior IC or leadership roles.

 ---

 ## Let's Connect